forfudan/MojoMiji/src/docs/move/common.md

 | `str`       | `String`  | String                | Mostly same                              |
 | `bool`      | `Bool`    | Boolean               | Mostly same                              |

-### Advanced types
+### Composite data types

-Advanced data types are more complex data structures and may contain multiple basic types.
+Composite data types are more complex data structures and may contain multiple basic types.
 They are usually larger in size, more complex memory layout, and more abstract in meaning.
 For example, lists, tuples, sets, and dictionaries are the most common advanced data types in Python.
 Mojo provides the corresponding advanced data types as well.
 The following table summarize these data structures.
 Unfortunately, you will see more difference in behavior and functionality between Mojo and Python.
 We will discuss the advanced data types in detail in the later chapters ([Things that are different](./different.md)).

 | Python type | Mojo type          | Description                        | Behavior          |
 | ----------- | ------------------ | ---------------------------------- | ----------------- |